-On January 23, 2019, visiting Professor Mark Tushnet (who is giving the annual Wright lecture this year), will present an Asper Centre Constitutional Roundtable on “Interpreting Unwritten Constitutional Norms: Court-Packing in the United States as a Case Study,” with University of Toronto Faculty of Law Professor Yasmin Dawood as discussant.
+On January 23, 2019, visiting Professor Mark Tushnet presented an Asper Centre Constitutional Roundtable on “Interpreting Unwritten Constitutional Norms: Court-Packing in the United States as a Case Study,” with University of Toronto Faculty of Law Professor Yasmin Dawood as discussant.
 This Roundtable is based on a chapter of Professor Tushnet’s forthcoming book (see chapter abstract below).

 Professor Tushnet is a leading scholar of constitutional law and legal history and the William Nelson Cromwell Professor of Law at Harvard Law School.
 He graduated from Harvard College and Yale Law School and served as a law clerk to Justice Thurgood Marshall, and he specializes in constitutional law and theory, including comparative constitutional law.
 His research includes studies examining (skeptically) the practice of judicial review in the United States and around the world.
 He also writes in the area of legal and particularly constitutional history, with works on the development of civil rights law in the United States and (currently) a long-term project on the history of the Supreme Court in the 1930s.